 Counterfeits will always have lower quality because they were made to deceive.

 Con artists will never put the same level of effort into these products that a real Le Creuset product has in it.

 Buying from authorized vendors mitigates the risk, but you should still be alert to potential scams.

 Find where to Le Creuset through authorized Le Creuset retailers.

 Final Thoughts – How Can You Tell a Fake Le Creuset?

 No one likes to be conned especially for large amounts of money for expensive items.

-So carry out your due dilligence by following the tips above to see if the Le Creuset cookware you are intending to purchase is a fake or in fact the genuine product.
+So you should carry out your due diligence by following the tips above to see if the Le Creuset cookware you intend to purchase is a fake, vintage, or genuine product.

 One-Pot Cooking Rocks